Table of Contents

 This cannot be done without putting human feelings and relationships into consideration.
 Even in the creation of games, one of the things that makes it very interesting for the end-users is getting themselves immersed in the game (i.e., they can relate to the gaming experience).
 Since we know that empathy is the ability to understand and share feelings, in technological creations, empathy is needed to balance the act of being able to think and feel like an end-user.
 What is the gain when one creates assistance and people find it so hard to use or relate with it?
 So, the developer or engineer must use empathy to understand the behavior of the end-users.

-Moreover, it is known that people who take a very logical approach to understand an end user’s perspective are at risk of over-analyzing the situation on the ground and getting disconnected at the end.
+Moreover, it is known that people who take a very logical approach to understanding an end user’s perspective are at risk of over-analyzing the situation on the ground and getting disconnected at the end.
 When attached and engrosses in emotions over a situation, trying to understand what the end-user might be feeling might result in sympathy.

 Sympathy brings about an unproductive cycle of criticism.
 It won’t lead to any solution because sympathy only leads to feeling (sorry) for the potential end-users of the technology to implement rather than feeling with them.
 When the concept of empathy is applied to technological implementations, it leads to a stronger end-to-end process.
 It provides viable solutions to the problem of why the technology innovation in question was thought about.